meteor/tutorials/content/vue/step02.md

 ### Install Vue dependencies

-To start working with Vue as our view library, we first need to add the relevant npm packages.
+To start working with Vue as our view library, we first need to add the relevant npm package.

 Open a new terminal in the same directory as your running app, and type: